allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 One way the SBA provides assistance to small businesses is to provide easier access to the capital market and funding.
 The agency doesn't extend loans directly.
 Instead, it offers a loan guarantee program that is designed to encourage banks to grant commercial loans to small businesses.
 In this regard, SMA acts much like an insurance provider to mitigate the risks for banks by shouldering some of the default risks.
 Because SBA only guarantees a portion of the entire loan amount, banks who grant the loan will incur some losses if a small business defaults on its SBA-guaranteed loan.
 As such, banks still need to evaluate the loan application and decide if they should grant it or not.

-We are in the middle of the pandemic Covid-19.
+We are in the midst of the pandemic Covid-19.
 It has brought sudden and significant threats not only to human health but also to normal economic operations when people stay at home to "flatten the curve".
 Many small businesses are suffering.
-On April 21, 2020, the U.S. Senate approved a $484 billion coronavirus relief package that would provide loans to distressed small businesses.
-These loans are administered by commercial banks as the "Paycheck Protection Program (PPP) loans".
-In this study, I would like to build models on historical SBA guaranteed loans data.
-My goal is to identify the key risk factors that differentiate high-risk loans (resulting in default) from low-risk loans (with full repayments).
+The Coronavirus Aid, Relief, and Economic Secuirty (CARES) Act was passed by Congress and signed into law by the president on March 27, 2020.
+The core of CARES Act is to provide loans to small business owners in maintaining payroll.
+The initial tranche of $349 billion in funding was quickly exghausted in merely 13 days.
+A second tranche of $310 billion was added on April 23, 2020.
+As of June 6, more than 4.42 million loans worth roughly $510 billion had been distributed through the program, leaving roughly $100 billion remaining in the fund.
+PPP loans are forgiveable if used within guidance.

+This made me wonder - how did SBA loans perform historically?
+Some initial investigation shows that one in six SBA guaranteed commercial loans actually ended up in default.
+In this study, I would like to research what factors are primary in predicting if a loan will go into default.
+I would also like to build a model that has good forecasting capabilities on unseen data.

 ## 2. Data <a name="data"></a>

-I found the dataset on kaggle.com, though it originally came from the U.S. SBA.
-It contains historical data from 1968 to mid-2014 (899,164 observations in total).
-The variable name, the data type and a brief description of each variable is found in the below table:
+I found the dataset on kaggle.com, though the origin is the U.S. SBA office.
+It contains historical SBA loan data from 1968 to mid-2014 (899,164 observations in total).
+The variable name, the data type and a brief description of each variable is found in the table below:

 | Variable name     | Data type | Description of variable                               |